Quantum limits of sub-Laplacians via joint spectral calculus

-\paragraph{Roles of $R_j$ and $\Omega_j$.} The operators $R_j$ and $\Omega_j$ play a key role in the proofs of Theorem \ref{t:mainQL} and Theorem \ref{t:converse}.
-As illustrated in the previous paragraph, the operators $\Omega_j$ are linked with the parameters $s\in \bold{S}_\J$: in some sense, once the eigenfunctions have been orthogonally decomposed with respect to the operators $R_j$ and $\Omega_j$ (as explained in Section \ref{s:spec2}), the ratios between the $\Omega_j$-s determines the invariance property of the associated Quantum Limits through the parameter $s$ and the Hamiltonian vector field $\vec\rho_s^\J$.
-On the other side, the operators $R_j$ `determine' the microlocal support of the associated Quantum Limits, for example the element $\J\in\mathcal{P}\setminus\{\emptyset\}$ (such that the QL concentrates on $S\Sigma_\J$).
-The next paragraph, which is devoted to a sketch of proof of Theorem \ref{t:mainQL}, will make these intuitions more precise.
+\paragraph{Roles of $R_j$ and $\Omega_j$.} The operators $R_j$ and $\Omega_j$ play a key role in the proofs of Theorem \ref{t:mainQL}, \ref{t:conversereplacement} and \ref{t:goodconversereplacement}.
+As illustrated in the previous paragraph, the operators $\Omega_j$ are linked with the parameters $s\in \mathbf{S}_\J$: in some sense, once the eigenfunctions have been orthogonally decomposed with respect to the operators $R_j$ and $\Omega_j$ (as explained in Section \ref{s:spec2}), the ratios between the $\Omega_j$-s determine the invariance property of the associated QLs through the parameter $s$ and the vector field $\vec\rho_s^\J$.
+On the other side, the operators $R_j$ `determine' the microlocal support of the associated QLs, for example they determine the element $\J\in\mathcal{P}\setminus\{\varnothing\}$ for which the QL concentrates on $S\Sigma_\J$.